atsushieno/android-ci-package-installer/README.md

 I wanted to "batch install" multiple APKs, but as a general Android app, it can only "request" user to install i.e. `android.permission.REQUEST_INSTALL_PACKAGES`, not `android.permission.INSTALL_PACKAGES` like Google Play Store app or any other vendor-specific application store app can perform.
 That would be achieved by batch `adb install` command runs at host elsewhere.

-Since it targets "artifacts" it is more like a development aid, not for mere "users" yet.
-When we publish APKs to "releases" (we don't currently, as it is not automated).
-To make it happen, automatic APK uploading to the release would be required first.

-GitHub requires sign-in to download artifacts, so a GitHub account and a Personal Access Token is required to download those APKs.
+It targets "artifacts" and "releases" nowadays.
+For GitHub Actions build artifacts, GitHub requires sign-in to download them.
+Therefore, Android-CI-Package-Installer requires GitHub account and a Personal Access Token to download those APKs.
+It works more like a development aid, not for end users.

 Currently only GitHub Actions is supported, but it could be extended to any CI builds.